vikoperdomo/lambda-graphql/README.md

-# lambda-graphql
+# aws-lambda-graphql
-GraphQL Application To Query data, Hosted on AWS Lambda
+GraphQL Application To Query Subreddits, Hosted on AWS Lambda